peterperveka/peterperveka/README.md

 - Experimenting with UI/UX design and user-generated content

 ## 📫 Let's Connect
-Feel free to check out my repositories or reach out if you're interested in collaborating on projects!
+Feel free to reach out if you're interested in collaborating on projects!

----

-💡 *Always learning, always building.*